-This healthy banana porridge recipe is made using low fodmap ingredients like rolled oats, chia seeds, banana and coconut milk.
+This healthy banana porridge recipe is made using low fodmap ingredients like rolled oats, chia seeds, bananas and coconut milk.
 Naturally sweetened with pure maple syrup, this creamy porridge recipe will keep you full all morning long.
 Porridge or oatmeal is a healthy breakfast filled with nutrition.

 - dairy free